ClickHouse database patterns, query optimization, analytics, and data engineering best practices for high-performance analytical workloads.

 Suggestions

-Include common user phrases and file/technology references: '.clickhouse', 'CH queries', 'columnar storage', 'real-time analytics'
+Include common user phrasings and file/technology markers like '.clickhouse', 'CH queries', 'columnar storage', or 'real-time analytics'.

 | Dimension | Reasoning | Score |